-- Courts of primary jurisdiction are district level courts and city courts in the regions of the Kyrgyz Republic, district courts of Bishkek city, military courts of garrisons and interdistrict courts.
+- Courts of primary jurisdiction are district level courts and city courts in the regions of the Kyrgyz Republic, district courts of Bishkek city, military courts of garrisons and inter-district courts.
 All of them consider and resolve the disputes falling within their jurisdiction on their merits. - Courts of appellate jurisdiction are region (Oblast) level courts, Bishkek City court and the Court Martial of the Kyrgyz Republic.
 Each of these courts consists of three judicial divisions: division for criminal cases and cases of administrative violations, division for civil cases, and division for administrative and commercial cases.
 Judicial divisions of appellate jurisdiction courts revise judicial acts that have not come into legal force. - The cassational level the Supreme Court of the Kyrgyz Republic, consisting of the Plenary Assembly and 3 respective divisions within which, benches of 3 judges are formed to consider cases at law.
-The Supreme Court review decisions of courts of primary and appellate jurisdictions that have come into legal force by virtue of having cassational jurisdiction.
-It should be noted that decisions of courts of primary jurisdiction that have come into legal force but have not been appealed to the court of appellate jurisdiction may not be revised by virtue of having cassational jurisdiction.
+The Supreme Court review decisions of courts that have come into legal force by virtue of having cassational jurisdiction.
+It http://salam.online/index.html.